Explosions in Moscow: Russian capital was hit by another drone strike

 Background

 Earlier, Russia claimed it had downed 25 Ukrainian drones within two hours, including 22 over the Voronezh region, two over Tatarstan, and one over the Tambov region.
-These events come amid a series of previous UAV attacks on Crimea and Taganrog, as well as the introduction of fines in 12 Russian regions for posting photos and videos of drone strikes.
+These events come amid a series of previous UAV attacks on Crimea and Taganrog, as well as the introduction of fines in 12 Russian regions for posting photos and videos of drone strikes.breaking news Moscow news Russia russia ukraine war Ukraine war war in ukraine latest news war news